-There are two different kinds of HF which can have different implications for the patient’s symptoms and progression.
-Right sided heart failure describes the reduced force or strength of contraction of the right ventricle.
+There are two different kinds of HF which can have different implications for the client’s symptoms and progression.
+Right-sided heart failure describes the reduced force or strength of contraction of the right ventricle.
 The consequence of this is that blood does not get pumped through the lungs to obtain oxygen which then gets pumped by the left ventricle into the rest of the body.
-Left sided HF describes the left ventricle struggling to pump blood throughout the rest of the body.
+Left-sided HF describes the left ventricle struggling to pump blood throughout the rest of the body.

-Regardless of the type of HF cardiac output decreases which is defined as either decreased force of contraction by the ventricles – when it comes to HF patients.
-Decreased cardiac output will eventually deplete the volume of blood that reaches the kidneys.
+Regardless of the type of HF cardiac output decreases (which is defined as either decreased force of contraction by the ventricles) when it comes to HF clients, decreased cardiac output will eventually deplete the volume of blood that reaches the kidneys.

 When the volume of blood becomes lower the kidneys will activate the Renin Angiotensin Aldosterone System to retain more fluid and cause constriction of blood vessels.
-In addition, reduced cardiac output will ultimately lead to sympathetic nervous system stimulation which will act to increase the heart rate of the patient and cause constriction of blood vessels.
-Ultimately, HF patients who have progressed too far will experience increased blood pressure, fluid retention and edema.
+In addition, reduced cardiac output will lead to sympathetic nervous system stimulation which will act to increase the heart rate of the client and cause constriction of blood vessels.
+Ultimately, HF clients who have progressed too far will experience increased blood pressure, fluid retention and edema.

 Causes of Congestive Heart Failure

-In HF patients a key lab value to evaluate are the B-type natriuretic peptides or BNP.
-BNP is secreted from the ventricles as they become stressed which makes BNP an important measurement to determine the severity of the patient’s condition.
+In HF clients, a key lab value to evaluate is the B-type natriuretic peptides or BNP.
+BNP is secreted from the ventricles as they become stressed which makes BNP an important measurement to determine the severity of the client’s condition.
 Below is a list of the BNP values with respect to the severity of the condition.